Theory and applications of linearized multivariate skew polynomials: Abstract

 \section{Abstract}

-In this work, linearized multivariate skew polynomials with coefficients over division rings are introduced, which generalize univariate linearized polynomials, group algebras of finite groups of division ring automorphisms, and algebras of derivations, among others.
-It is shown that they are right linear over a division subring called centralizer, and their natural evaluation is connected to the remainder-based evaluation of free multivariate skew polynomials.
-It is shown that P-independence corresponds to right linear independence over centralizers of pair-wise disjoint conjugacy classes.
-Hence it is deduced that finitely generated P-closed sets correspond to lists of finite-dimensional right vector spaces according to the partition of the P-closed set into conjugacy classes.
-Such finitely generated P-closed sets are the sets where Lagrange interpolation works as expected.
-It is also shown that products of free multivariate skew polynomials translate into coordinate-wise compositions (one per conjugacy class) of linearized multivariate skew polynomials, and compositions over a single conjugacy class translate into matrix products over the corresponding centralizers.

-Several applications of these results are given.
-First, linearized multivariate Vandermonde matrices are introduced, which generalize multivariate Moore and Wronskian matrices.
-The previous results give an explicit method to determine their ranks in general.
-Such matrices also give rise to a novel version of skew and linearized Reed-Muller codes, which are introduced and connected in this work.
-Finally, we introduce P-Galois extensions of division rings by considering the subring to be a centralizer corresponding to a conjugacy class given by a free multivariate skew polynomial ring.
-Such extensions generalize (finite) Galois extension of fields.
-Three Galois-theoretic results are generalized to such extensions: Artin's theorem on the dimension of the larger division ring over its subring, the Galois correspondence, and Hilbert's Theorem 90.
+In this work, linearized multivariate skew polynomials over division rings are introduced.
+Such polynomials are right linear over the corresponding centralizer and generalize linearized polynomial rings over finite fields, group rings or differential polynomial rings.
+Their natural evaluation is connected to the remainder-based evaluation of free multivariate skew polynomials.
+It is shown that P-independent sets are those given by right linearly independent sets when partitioned into conjugacy classes.
+Hence finitely generated P-closed sets correspond to lists of finite-dimensional right vector spaces, extending Lam and Leroy's results on univariate skew polynomials.
+It is also shown that products of free multivariate skew polynomials translate into coordinate-wise compositions of linearized multivariate skew polynomials, which in turn translate into matrix products over the corresponding centralizers.
+Later, linearized multivariate Vandermonde matrices are introduced, which generalize multivariate Vandermonde, Moore and Wronskian matrices.
+The previous results explicitly give their ranks in general.
+P-Galois extensions of division rings are then introduced, which generalize classical (finite) Galois extensions.
+Three Galois-theoretic results are generalized to such extensions: Artin's theorem on extension degrees, the Galois correspondence and Hilbert's Theorem 90.